Robust Upper Bounds for Adversarial Training: Conclusions

 \paragraph{Code Availability Statement.} All the code to reproduce the results can be found here: \url{https://github.com/kimvc7/Robustness}.
 An illustrative example on how to use the code to train a network is provided here: \url{https://colab.research.google.com/github/kimvc7/Robustness/blob/main/demo.ipynb}

+\paragraph{Acknowledgements.} We would like to thank the editor and the reviewers of the paper for their comments, which helped us to improve the paper significantly.

-\paragraph{Acknowledgements.} Xavier Boix has been supported by the Center for Brains, Minds and Machines (funded by NSF STC award CCF- 1231216), the R01EY020517 grant from the National Eye Institute (NIH) and Fujitsu Laboratories Ltd. (Contract No. 40008819).
+Xavier Boix has been supported by the Center for Brains, Minds and Machines (funded by NSF STC award CCF- 1231216), the R01EY020517 grant from the National Eye Institute (NIH).
+Kimberly Villalobos Carballo and Xavier Boix have been supported by Fujitsu Laboratories Ltd. (Contract No. 40008819).